arvind6599/datastory/index.md

 Several genres were removed from the diagram based on how frequently they appeared in our dataset, leaving only the most widely used genres.
 We can see that the drama genre is closely related to the other genres, which suggests that a drama movie will be a wise choice if rookie actors are unsure of what to look for in their debut movie. because it will give them vital experience that many films can use.
 Meanwhile, we see that there is a strong association between certain genre pairs, such as comedy and family, action and adventure.
 Additionally, if two movie genres are significantly connected, we anticipate that an actor or actress with appropriate prior acting experience in one genre will benefit from landing a job in the other.

-# Investigating impact of movie experience.
+# Investigating impact of movie experience

 We develop features about each actor or actress's experience in each well-known film genre—drama, action, romance, comedy, crime, war, family, and mystery—in order to substantiate the aforementioned claim.
 In light of this, we make movie-actor pairs using all of the films and actors in our dataset.
 Now, we have statistical information on the actor's experience in all prominent movie genres that depicts the actor's background before filming the movie.
 We assume that an actor who has already appeared in films of the same genre has a higher chance of landing a role when they audition.
 By using a correlation analysis, we can determine which types of movie experiences will increase our chances of landing a role in a new film.